It seems that there’s always some media hype about one start up or another.

 This businessperson has a great idea but a tight budget.
 He or she wants to start small and expand by putting a part of the profits back into the business.

-Existing businesses which are worth buying generally have established suppliers and clientele.
+For Slow and Steady entrepreneurs, existing businesses they usually favour generally have established suppliers and clientèle.
 There is a good financial history which can be used to predict likely future revenue.

 As a result, their risk is less than a new venture.
 For these reasons, buying an existing business online is a good match for Slow and Steady business people as well as All in Moderation entrepreneurs.